mothur/mothur.github.io/_wiki/cluster.fit.md

 ### fitpercent

-The fitpercent parameter allow you to set percentage of reads to be fitted.
+The `fitpercent` parameter allow you to set percentage of reads to be fitted.
 Default=50.
 Max=100, min=0.01.

 ### delta

-The delta parameter allows to set the stable value for the metric in the opticluster algorithm.
+The `delta` parameter allows to set the stable value for the metric in the opticluster algorithm.
 Default delta=0.0001.
 To reach a full convergence, set delta=0.

 ### iters

-The iters parameter allow you to set the maxiters for the opticluster algorithm.
+The `iters` parameter allows you to set the maxiters for the OptiClust algorithm.
 Default=100.

 ### denovoiters

-The denovoiters parameter allow you to set the maxiters for the _de novo_ sampling.
+The `denovoiters` parameter allow you to set the maxiters for the _de novo_ sampling.
 Default=10.

 ### cutoff

 With the opticlust method the list file is created for the cutoff you set.
-The default cutoff is 0.03.
+The default `cutoff` is 0.03.

 ### precision